-After Successful completion of this course, the students will be able to:
+After Successful completion of this course, the students will be able to :

-CO1: Identify the measurement technique of various physical parameters for process industry.K3
+CO1: Identify appropriate measurement techniques for various physical parameters in the process industry.
+(K3)

-CO2: Solve engineering problems of Field Instruments and analyze their safety/redundancy K4
+CO2: Solve engineering problems related to field instruments and assess their safety and redundancy.
+(K4)

-CO3.
-Develop PI diagram for a given unit operation and design transmitters.K3
+CO3: Develop Process and Instrumentation (P&I) diagrams for a given unit operation and design transmitters.
+(K3)

-CO4: Evaluate the procedure to Calibrate and Mount of the measuring devices.K5

-CO5: Identify appropriate measuring devices for industrial applications and conduct experiments.K3
+CO4: Analyze and evaluate procedures for calibrating and mounting measuring devices.
+(K5) CO5: Select appropriate measuring devices for industrial applications and conduct relevant experiments.
+(K3)

-CO6: Acquire and Analyzethe performances of Field Instruments using appropriate tools.
-K4
+CO6: Acquire and assess the performance of field instruments using appropriate tools and techniques.
+(K4)